 Of particular interest are case studies, success and failure stories, innovations, and practical lessons that attendees will be able to apply in their projects.

-The time is now - and we are the people facing it together!
+Finding the right balance - as people in these interesting times.
+This track is about relationships supporting that balance.
 Relationships connect our past to our future - and they emerge and evolve in the present, just as the systems we work in and the systems we create.
-As engineers, we have a tendency to nurture our relationships less than other systems we work on.
+As engineers, we have a tendency to nurture our relationships less than on other systems we work on.
 Integration, in the words of neurobiologist Dan Siegel, means “honoring differences and promoting linkages”.
-As engineers we’ve applied this successfully to systems and software … making it automatic and continuous.
+As engineers, we’ve applied this successfully to systems and software … making it automatic and continuous.
 Now we want to focus on integrating social and technical systems, our organizations with our customers, our business with our IT, and the needed change with our agility.
 What will all of this make possible?

-In this track we’re looking for sessions which enable something new by integrating different aspects of our software-creating systems.
-We want to combine our expertise in the domains of people, process and product and bring ideas together in new and inspiring ways, such as:
+In this track, we’re looking for sessions that enable something new by integrating different aspects of our software-creating systems.
+We want to combine our expertise in the domains of people, process, and product and bring ideas together in new and inspiring ways, such as:

 - Integrating human behavior and software use